EvanZhao119/evanzhao119.github.io/_posts/ai/2025-07-31-pytorch-image-classification-colab.md

 ---
 layout: post
-title: "Getting Started with PyTorch Image Classification on Google Colab"
+title: "PyTorch Image Classification Tutorial on Google Colab (CIFAR-10 Example)"
 date: 2025-07-31
 categories: ai
 published: true
+description: "Step-by-step tutorial to build and train a PyTorch image classifier on Google Colab using CIFAR-10 dataset.
+Includes GPU setup, training code, and custom image testing."
+keywords: ["pytorch image classification", "google colab tutorial", "cifar10 example", "deep learning beginner", "pytorch colab gpu"]
 ---

 # Getting Started with PyTorch Image Classification on Google Colab
-This article walks you through the complete pipeline to run an image classification task using `PyTorch` on `Google Colab`, from environment setup to uploading your own image and testing predictions with a trained model.
+This beginner-friendly **PyTorch image classification tutorial** shows how to train and test a model on **Google Colab** using the **CIFAR-10 dataset**.
+You will learn step-by-step how to:
+- Set up **Google Colab with GPU** for deep learning
+- Train a **ResNet18 model** on CIFAR-10
+- Upload and test your own images with the trained model

+By the end, you’ll have a working **PyTorch image classifier in Colab**, complete with code examples.

 ## Part 1: How to Use Google Colab from Scratch

 ### What is Google Colab?

-`Google Colab` is a free, cloud-based `Jupyter` notebook environment that supports GPU and TPU acceleration.
-It’s perfect for deep learning experiments.
+(Beginner Introduction)
+Google Colab is a **free cloud-based Jupyter notebook** with GPU/TPU support.
+It’s widely used for machine learning because it eliminates the need to install PyTorch locally and provides free GPU acceleration.

 ### Steps to Get Started: